Football Pass Rush

 What is a Pass Rush in Football?

-Blitzing is the most effective form of pass rush, but also comes with the most risk.
 A blitz is any rush where more than four defenders are tasked with getting at the quarterback.
-Blitzes are designed to attack from all over the field, such as a linebacker down the middle or a cornerback out of coverage.
+Blitzes are also designed to attack from all over the field, such as a linebacker down the middle or a cornerback out of coverage.

-Blitzes lead to the most fumbles and interceptions as the QB has much less time to throw the ball, but since there are less defenders to cover the receiver it allows for bigger plays if a pass can be completed successfully.
+Blitzing is the most effective form of pass rush, but it also comes with the most risk.
+Blitzes lead to the most fumbles and interceptions, because the QB has much less time to throw the ball.
+Since there are less defenders to cover the receiver, it also allows for bigger plays if a pass can be completed successfully.

 - Kevin Greene